Infinite-Loop-Club/AUBIT/src/components/Header/README.md

 ### Props

-1. Sticky - Used to make the Navbar, sticky
+1. sticky - Used to make the Navbar, sticky (The name of the prop is 'sticky')

 ### States